davegutz/myStateOfCharge/SOC_Photon/README.md

     - Ground of laptop  monitoring the Photon wildly floating, biasing ADS inputs probably tripping Schottky diodes.
   DO NOT PLUG IN LAPTOP TO ANYTHING WHILE MONITORING Photon

-### Problem:  Wifi won't turn off

-  This usually happens when wifi is enabled and expecting reset to disable it because wifi_enabled is part of the non-retained cp structure.
-Turn off wifi using Talk ('w').
-Verify off using Talk ('h').
-Then do reset.

 ### Problem:  Messages from devices:  "HTTP error 401 from ... - The access token provided is invalid."

   This means you haven't signed into the particle cloud during this session.
 Go to "Welcome to Particle Workbench" and click on "LOGIN."
 Enter username and password for particle.io.
 Usually hit enter for the 6-digit code - unless you set one up.